nitrozyna/FDR-Metabolomics/timelog.md

 * *0.5 hour* Organised meeting notes and defined the plan of work.
 * *4 hours* Finished writing the status report.
 * *1 hour* Moved the status report to latex, organised references and formatting

+### 15
+Dec 2020
+* *1 hour* Extended status report by adding statistical methods for measuring success in this project.